egalion/briesaed/wholecourseBRIE.md

 *1924*: new law on BNB.
 New emissions of money could be no longer backed by silver - only by gold.

 *1926*: new law on BNB.
-Specified explicitly the monopoly right of banknote emmissions and gave it responsibility to maintain stability of the lev and to regulate the money supply in addition to facilitating payments in the economy.
+Specified explicitly the monopoly right of banknote emmissions and gave it responsibility to maintain the stability of the lev and to regulate the money supply in addition to facilitating payments in the economy.
 The law forbade BNB from extending credits to the state, as well as credits without colateral.

 *1928*: new law on BNB.
 The bank had to stop commercial operations.
 It became a modern central bank.

-*1926*: the Refugee Settlement Loan (foreign)
+*1926*: the Refugee Settlement Loan (foreign).
+Contracted with West European commercial banks with the help of the League of Nations.
+It was used to provide land and houses to accomodate the refugees after the wars.
+Some of the money went to infrastructure development.
+Lyapchev's government staked as collateral a part of the tax revenues.
+As a condition for the loan the League of nation got some control over the financial policy of the country.

-*1928*: the Stabilisation Loan (foreign)
+*1928*: the Stabilisation Loan (foreign).
+Its goal was to capitalize BNB and to provide convertibility to the lev.

-*1929 - by*: a total of 13 large foreign banks accounted for some 40% of the private bank capital of Bulgaria
+*1929 - by*: a total of 13 large foreign banks accounted for some 40% of the private bank capital in Bulgaria.

 *1930*: more than 150 banks in existence.
 By 1937 their number dropped to 80.